kyma-project/community/collaboration/sig-core/proposals/extending-kyma-cli.md

   kyma function init <function-name> --runtime <runtime-name> -n <namespace> -p <path>
 ```

-> The namespace should be optional.
+The Namespace should be optional.
 When not passed it can be set to `default`.
 When the user has path to the function code (residing in git) we should generate the scaffolding around it (if its not existing already).
 When path `-p` is passed then it should create the project in the designated path, otherwise, it uses the current directory.
 The runtime corresponds to the language in which the function code would be written.

-This should create directoy structure with following content based on the runtime passed (assuming vscode as the IDE).:
+This should create directoy structure with following content based on the runtime passed (assuming vscode as the IDE):

 ```bash
   <function-name>